Error Estimates for Sparse Tensor Products of B-spline Approximation Spaces: Introduction

 \subsubsection{The Main Results}

 We summarize in the following the two main results of this paper, \cref{thm:1} and \cref{thm:3}.
-These results provide interpolation error estimates and inverse inequalities in Sobolev norms for the sparse-grid approximation spaces, with constants independent of the mesh size, the spline degree, and the B-spline regularity.
+These results provide \emph{a priori} error estimates and inverse inequalities in Sobolev norms for the sparse-grid approximation spaces, with constants independent of the mesh size $h$, the spline degree $p$, and the B-spline regularity.

 We consider the physical domain constructed by the application of a geometric mapping $\bm{F}$ to a tensor-product parameter domain $\hat{\Omega}:=(0,1)^d$, i.e.,